Rodrigolmti/self_hosted_stack/README.md

 If you want to run the job to generate previews, you need to run the same commands for *nextcloud-preview-generator.timer*.

+## Adding only office

+With only office you can have the same functionalities that you have on Google Drive to create slides, documents, sheets ...

+1. Add a new stack onn portainer with the name *onlyoffice* and upload the *docker-compose.yml* inside the folder */onlyoffice*;

+2. Open nextcloud with your admin account, add the onlyoffice plugin;

+3. Open setting menu and click on *onlyoffice* option;

+4. Add your domain to *ONLYOFFICE Docs address* (domain that you previous setup on npm, *office.rodrigo.com.br*);

+5. And to finish, you can change the configuration following the image *only_office_example* on /images;

 ## Important notes

 In case that you have problems to set up your domain at NPM, be aware that for own domain, example: nextcloud.rodrigo.com.br you have a limit of 5 certificates within 168 hours.
-So let's encrypt will generate only five SSL certificates, if you reach the limit you need to test with a different domain.
+So let's encrypt will generate only five SSL certificates, if you reach the limit you need to test with a different subdomain.

 ## References